 On exchange of contracts an amount of money is paid over by the buyer's solicitor to the seller's solicitor to secure the contract - this is the deposit.
 This money must be collected by the buyer's solicitor from his client prior to exchange.
 If the buyer then fails to complete the contract on the completion date, the seller's solicitor will serve a Notice to Complete, requiring the buyer to complete within 10 working days (this is the notice period according to the standard conditions of sale - it may be varied in individual contracts).
 If the buyer fails to complete prior to expiry of the notice period then the seller may rescind the contract and retain the buyer's deposit.
 According to the standard conditions of sale (and in this respect they are rarely, if ever, varied), the deposit should be equal to 10% of the purchase price (and if using the 4th edition standard conditions, 10% of any amount paid for chattels also).
 The seller should insist that a full 10% is actually paid over on exchange where possible, however in practice the full amount will not always be available, for example where the buyer is borrowing more than 90% of the purchase price by way of a mortgage, or he is using the deposit from a linked sale property as the deposit on his purchase and is buying for a higher price than he is selling for (therefore 10% of the sale price will not equal 10% of the onward purchase price).
 Where a full 10% is not available on exchange, the buyer is still liable to the seller for a full 10% in the event that the buyer fails to complete, however the seller will usually have to sue the buyer for the difference between 10% and the amount actually paid over on exchange, since this difference will not be held by either party's solicitor.

 There are two ways in which the seller's solicitor can hold a deposit - as stakeholder or as agent.
-The former is by far the most common, and means that the deposit must be held by the seller's solicitor until the completion date.
+The former (which is the default position under the standard conditions of sale) is by far the most common, and means that the deposit must be held by the seller's solicitor until the completion date.
 Note that where completion does not happen on the completion date as a result of the buyer's default, the seller is entitled to have the deposit released to him.
 If the deposit is paid to the seller's solicitor as agents then they are entitled to release it to the seller prior to completion.
 This is generally unacceptable since if the seller were to take the deposit then fail to complete, the buyer may find it difficult to recover it.
-The deposit will normally only be paid over as agents if the seller is developer who is a member of the NHBC and the funds are required to paid for the work required to complete the development.
+The deposit will normally only be paid over as agents if the seller is a developer who is a member of the NHBC and the funds are required to paid for the work required to complete the development.
 If the developer is registered with NHBC then the deposit is insured in the event that the developer becomes insolvent prior to completion (this insurance is subject to NHBC's terms and they should be consulted).
+There are other new home warranty providers that offer deposit insurance though the terms and conditions should be checked carefully, including any caps on liability (NHBC have a cap of £100,000).

 Allowance

 Sometimes an amount will be held back from the purchase price by the buyer to pay for, amongst other things, some repair work that is required to the property, as an alternative to having the seller carry out the work.
-This has the same effect in terms of what is actually paid as reducing the price would have, however reducing the price would affect the amount of stamp duty paid, and could be seen as an attempt at tax fraud, whereas an allowance would not.
-Another reason for agreeing an allowance as opposed to a price reduction is that if the purchaser is buying with a mortgage then price changes will usually need to be reported to the lender, which takes time, however allowances sometimes do not.
-Unless some statement is made in the mortgage offer on the subject then as a rule of thumb I would say that allowances of less than £1,000 do not need to be reported but this is subject to CML instructions which should be consulted.
+This has the same effect in terms of what is actually paid as reducing the price would have, however reducing the price would affect the amount of stamp duty paid and could be seen as an attempt at stamp duty (or CGT) fraud, whereas an allowance would not.

 Chattels